 Introduction

 You might have worked on several problems before, but if you can’t make it presentable & easy-to-explain, how on earth would someone know what you are capable of?
 That’s where these projects will help you.
-Think of the time you’ll spend on these projects like your training sessions.
+Think of the time you’ll spend on these machine learning projects like your training sessions.
 The more time you spend practicing, the better you’ll become!
+And don’t forget to apply your skills in machine language processing to make your projects even more effective and impactful.
+Also, in this article you will get to learn about the machine learning projects for data science that will help you to understand and usable for your future projects.

 Useful Information for Machine Learning Projects

-To help you decide where to begin, we’ve divided this list into 3 levels, namely:
+To help you decide where to begin, we’ve divided Machine Learning Models list into 3 levels, namely:

 1. Beginner Level: This level comprises of data sets which are fairly easy to work with, and don’t require complex data science techniques.
 You can solve them using basic regression or classification algorithms.
 Also, these data sets have enough open tutorials to get you going.
 In this list, we have also provided tutorials to help you get started.
 You can also check out AV’s ‘Introduction to Data Science‘ course along with this!